Citywide Council on Special Education (CCSE)

 The CCSE is an advisory body concerned with the education of students with disabilities.
-The CCSE is responsible for advising and commenting on the establishment of committees/subcommittees on special education in community school districts; and for issuing an annual report on how effectively students with disabilities are served by the NYC Department of Education and for making recommendations for improvements.
+The CCSE is responsible for advising and commenting on the establishment of committees/subcommittees on special education in community school districts; and for issuing an annual report on how effectively students with disabilities are served by the NYC Department of Education and making recommendations for improvements.
 The CCSE must hold at least one public meeting per month during which the public may discuss issues facing students with disabilities.

 The CCSE has 12 members:

---9 must be selected by members of the Community District, Borough and District 75 Presidents’ Councils, and must be parents of students with an IEP who currently receive special education services that are provided and/or paid for by the NYC Department of Education;
+--9 must be elected by members of the Community District, Borough and District 75 Presidents’ Councils, and must be parents of students with an IEP who currently receive special education services that are provided and/or paid for by the NYC Department of Education;

 --2 are appointed by the Public Advocate and must be individuals with extensive experience and knowledge in educating, training or employing individuals with handicapping conditions; and

 --1 is a non-voting high school senior with an IEP.

 Who is eligible to run for a seat on CCSE?

 You are eligible to run if you are the parent of a student with an IEP who currently receives special education services provided and/or paid for by the NYC Department of Education.
 For the purpose of determining CCSE eligibility, “parent” is defined in Chancellor’s Regulation D-150 as: